TylorS/typed/apps/website/content/guides/native-events-with-effect.md

 and dispatch again; the service should not run.
 Also test that a pending handler is interrupted when its owner closes.

-The scope owns both registrations and started handler fibers.
-Removing one handler must leave another owner's native listener alone.
-Renderer authors who need to implement that boundary should continue with [EventSource delegation](/explore/event-source-delegation); application templates should keep using event parts.
+Renderer authors who need delegated mounts can continue with [EventSource delegation](/explore/event-source-delegation); application templates should keep using event parts.